 A few clues that a surgical error or malpractice has occurred during a plastic surgery procedure include:

 - A sudden drooping around the surgical site

 If you feel a plastic surgeon was negligent or otherwise unqualified to handle your procedure, you should speak with an experienced surgical malpractice attorney in Gainesville, FL as soon as possible.
 Plastic surgeons will often claim they are qualified for certain procedures when in reality they have no certification or any other formal training.

-Surgical malpractice attorneys at Warner, Sechrest & Butts help patients obtain compensation and corrective care for their injuries.
+Surgical malpractice attorneys at Warner, Sechrest & Butts, P.A. help patients obtain compensation and corrective care for their injuries.

 Our Gainesville-based firm helps patients negatively affected by surgeon malpractice or negligence.
 Although spotting a surgical error is relatively easy, proving it was the cause of your injuries is a whole other matter.